 Alvotech and its collaboration partners intend to pursue market authorization globally.
 In the United States, an abbreviated pathway for approval of biosimilar products was established by the Biologics Price Competition and Innovation Act of 2009 ("BPCIA"), enacted on March 23, 2010, as part of the Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act (together, the "PPACA").
 The BPCIA established this abbreviated pathway under section 351(k) of the Public Health Service Act (the "PHSA") for biological products shown to be biosimilar to or interchangeable with an FDA-licensed reference biological product.
 Subsequent to the enactment of the BPCIA, the FDA has issued numerous guidance documents explaining its current thinking regarding the demonstration of biosimilarity and interchangeability as well as the submission and review of such BLA.
-As of August 3, 2021, there have been at least 30 biosimilar product applications approved, including the first approval of an interchangeable biosimilar product in July 2021 and the second approval of an interchangeable biosimilar product in July 2021 and the second approval of an interchangeable biosimilar product in Subsequent to the applications approved, including the first approval of biosimilar product in October 2021.
+As of August 3, 2021, there have been at least 30 biosimilar product applications approved, including the first approval of an interchangeable biosimilar product in July 2021 and the second approval of an interchangeable biosimilar product in October 2021.
 Market success of biosimilar products will depend on demonstrating to patients, physicians, payors and relevant authorities that such products are similar in quality, safety and efficacy as compared to the reference product.
 If biosimilar product applications do not continue to be approved and the markets in which Alvotech operates do not widely accept the commercialization of biosimilar products, Alvotech's business will be harmed.
 How the BPCIA is applied and interpreted by the FDA may have a material impact on Alvotech's chances of obtaining FDA approval for its biosimilar product candidates, and its business operations after obtaining approval.